MohammadSianaki/YaraTube/README.md

 # Features
 Use MVP architecture

-Use popular third party libraries, such as: Retrofit 2 , ButterKnife , Glide and so on
+Use popular third party libraries, such as:
+- RxJava2
+- Dagger 2
+- Retrofit 2
+- Room
+- ButterKnife
+- Glide v4

 # License